-This Champagne cocktail is a classic drink that’s remarkably easy to toss together and present with a flourish.
+This Champagne cocktail is a classic for a reason, and we’ve tossed in a few signature extra flourishes (found as variations beneath the recipe that are remarkably easy to make and even more remarkably stunning to sip.
 And there’s no need to wait for a special occasion.

 - Quick Glance